PostgREST/postgrest/api.rst

 The function parameter names match the JSON object keys in the POST case, for the GET case they match the query parameters ``?a=1&b=2``.

-Calling functions with a single json parameter
+Calling functions with a single JSON parameter
 ----------------------------------------------

-You can also call a function that takes a single parameter of type json by sending the header :code:`Prefer: params=single-object` with your request.
+You can also call a function that takes a single parameter of type JSON by sending the header :code:`Prefer: params=single-object` with your request.
 That way the JSON request body will be used as the single argument.

 .. code-block:: plpgsql